withastro/roadmap/active-rfcs/0000-finalize-head-body.md

 ## Non-Goals

-1. **Out of scope:** Support `<head>` Injection inside of individual components.
-This is a commonly requested user feature, but can be tackled as an additional feature, leaving this RFC focused on clarifying our existing API.
+1. **Out of scope:** Support `<head>` injection, defined inside of individual components.
+Something like [`<svelte:head>`](https://svelte.dev/docs#svelte_head) for Astro is a commonly requested user feature, but can be tackled as an additional feature, leaving this RFC focused on clarifying our existing API.
 This RFC does not impact that feature request.

 # Detailed design